EQuimper/equimper.com/posts/my-goals-for-2018.md

 title: "My Goals for 2018"
 date: 2018-01-12T21:53:12-05:00
 linktitle: My goals for 2018
 description: What is my goals for 2018?
-Where my youtube channel go?.
+Where my youtube channel go?
-tags: ["random", "my life"]
+tags: ["random", "my life", "youtube channel"]
 ---

 ## Intro